The Milstein family is led by Howard Milstein, the third generation of one of New York’s leading real estate families.

-Howard Milstein is Chairman and CEO of the family’s business operations, including New York Private Bank & Trust Corporation (the holding Company for Emigrant Savings Bank), Milstein Properties, and various Milstein Brothers operations in real estate development and management in New York and Chicago.
+Howard Milstein is Chairman and CEO of the family’s business operations, including New York Private Bank & Trust Corporation, Milstein Properties, and various Milstein Brothers operations in real estate development and management in New York and Chicago.
 Mr. Milstein is a founding Partner of FriedbergMilstein, an alternative asset investment manager.

 Mr. Milstein’s other civic and philanthropic efforts include: Chairman of the American Skin Association; Trustee Emeritus and Presidential Counselor, Cornell University; and Overseer, Cornell Medical College.
 He is a member of the Harvard Law School Visiting Committee and of the Executive Committee of the HLS Dean’s Advisory Board.

 In Washington, D.C., he serves on the National Board of the Smithsonian Institution and on the Board of the Shakespeare Theater.